fcojavmc/Chamelib/README.md

     button->setWidth(100);       /// This is not my business (Get out of my code!).
     ...

-Do you see my logic?
+Do you get my logic?